 The instructions below assume that Python 2.7.12 or newer has been installed on the system.
-If it has not, refer to the Installing Python2 section.
+If it has not, refer to the Installing Python2 section of the Pre-Installation chapter.

-Note: Python must be installed in the Python27 directory for this to operate correctly.
+Python must be installed in the Python27 directory for this to operate correctly.
 If another installation directory is used, replace C:\Python27 with the correct directory.
 A specific SRP bundle will have to be generated for this configuration.
 Contact support@threatq.com.